SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 Windows Scheduler
 -----------------
-In this pattern the Windows Scheduler handles the scheduling aspects associated with a timer job.
-Implementation code can be a console application or a PowerShell script or any other code which the Windows Scheduler can invoke.
+In this pattern, the Windows Scheduler handles the scheduling aspects associated with a timer job.
+Implementation code can be a console application or a PowerShell script or any other code that the Windows Scheduler can invoke.

 **Windows Service Sub Option**
 A Windows Service has the same characteristics as the Windows Scheduler.
-It is not a recommended pattern but it is worth mentioning because it is commonly used.
+Microsoft does not recommend this pattern but it is worth mentioning because it is commonly used.

-**When is it a good fit?**
+**When is Windows Scheduler a good fit?**

-When you do not have access to an Azure subscription to schedule timer jobs with Azure WebJobs this is a good option because this option may be implemented on any machine with the Windows operating system.
+When you do not have access to an Azure subscription to schedule timer jobs with Azure WebJobs, Using a Windows Scheduler is a good option because this option may be implemented on any machine with the Windows operating system.

 - Requires additional hardware to run the Windows Scheduler.
 - Requires additional hardware to run the timer job code.